 Or you could be a business owner who wants to move data between your personal & business accounts.
 You don't want to waste time downloading your files from GD account 1 and then uploading them to GD account 2.

 We’ll talk about more efficient ways to move your data within multiple GD accounts:

 Method 1.
 Manual

-To cut a long story short, this extension will allow you to download all your Google-related data.
+This extension allows you to download all your Google-related data.
 (You see, aside from GD, you can download your information from Gmail, Google Photos, calendar, etc.).
-You download the data as one archive file and in a few clicks.
-So no need to select the files in GD account 1 one by one.
+You download the data as one archive file and there is no need to select the files in GD account 1 one by one.